 Now that we’re on the same page let’s dive into the next thing.

-To prevent your company from circumventing a biased hiring process, you should keep in mind certain principles that serve as guides and guardrails against discrimination in hiring.
+To reduce bias in your interview process, you should keep in mind certain principles that serve as guides and guardrails against discrimination in hiring.

 - Change the wording of your job listing by intentionally removing adjectives that may be similar to gender, community, or age group.

-- Whenever possible, ask candidates to undergo testing for an unbiased approach to assessing and comparing results clinically.
+- Ask candidates to undergo testing for an unbiased approach to assessing and comparing results clinically.

 - Don’t let demographic bias cloud your resume score.
 If necessary, use software to filter out these factors so that you can assess the skills you need with a clear mind.